sulu-one/sulu/README.md

 - Study [pre-installed and featured packages](docs/packages.md) to learn what is possible.
 - Read the [SULU API Docs](./docs/api.md) to use SULU core methods.
 - Read the [Electron Documentation](http://electron.atom.io/docs/api/) to use the Electron API.
-- And then write a piece of code that will blow us all! :smile:
+- And then write a piece of code that will blow us all! :sunglasses:

 ## More docs
 - [Key Bindings](/docs/key-bindings.md)